hitmantb/fo4vrmto/README.md

 - Click back arrow from plugins tab to sort the plugins correctly

 ## **Known Issues**
-- Weapon and armor balance will need more work, your feedback is welcome!
-Any number can be edited easily
+- Balance of weapon and armor distribution will need more work, your feedback is welcome!
 - DLC weapon and armor replacer need more work, for the first release I focused on vanilla contents
-- Given the huge change to the entire leveled list, if you notice bugs or crashes, please let me know on Discord and I will patch it
+- Given the huge change to the entire leveled list, if you notice bugs or crashes like fighting a specific enemy with a specific weapon, or weapon/armor bench crashes due to specific keywords, please let me know on Discord and I will patch it